 Papaya has a high nutrient-to-calorie ratio and its high fiber content (approximately 4 grams in one small fruit) gives a feeling of fullness.
 Fiber also helps keep things moving along, preventing constipation and maintaining a healthy bowel.

 With advancing AFS, the body’s energy drops and the gastrointestinal tract begins to slow down, causing frequent constipation.
 Also, many people with adrenal fatigue have lower levels of the stomach acid needed to break down protein.

 The Benefits of papaya fruit are papain, an enzyme that helps break down protein and fiber in food.
+The highest amount of papain is found in unripened papayas.
+You can also extract papain from papaya latex, which is how the digestive aid supplement is made.
 This enzyme is the reason papaya is used to tenderize meat.
-It is also a common component of digestive enzyme supplements.
 Benefits of papaya fruit can be useful for people with AFS to aid digestion, while its high fiber content can prevent constipation.

 Inflammation and Cortisol

 Although acute inflammation is a necessary and important part of a healthy immune system, chronic inflammation is very problematic for the body.
 Cortisol helps to neutralize inflammation once it has fought off whatever the body was exposed to, but with chronic inflammation, this response can tax the adrenals a great deal, leading to adrenal fatigue.
 With advanced AFS, the adrenal gland output of cortisol is too low to be able to handle inflammation in the first place, allowing the inflammation to get out of control.